The Loch Lomond Steamers

 The Maid was never the success that was envisioned with her larger size.
 Eventually she was sold and laid up at Balloch Pier in 1982 and allowed to decay.
 Efforts to bring her back to her former glory are well advanced but have yet to reach fruition.

-As of August 2008 we understand that approval in principle has been granted, which would allow the Maid of the Loch to sail again if and when she is made capable of doing so.
+Approval in principle has been granted, which would allow the Maid of the Loch to sail again if and when she is made capable of doing so.
+The Loch Lomond Steamship Company has been created by the volunteers who are helping to restore her.
+You can keep up to date with progress and developments on their website, http://www.maidoftheloch.com/

 Note: Sailing on Loch Lomond has continued during the last few years courtesy of Sweeney's Cruises, which operates several vessels including the largest still sailing on the Loch, the "Astina".
 Their other large vessel, the "Silver Marlin" has over the years has been a popular venue for wedding, and other functions.